bcnmy/docs/docs/Paymaster/api/get-fee-quotes.md

     }
 }
 ```
-If Mode is set as `SPONSORED`, this request will behave as a sponsored request and `paymasterAndData` and `signature` fields will be populated by the paymaster service.
+If Mode is set as `SPONSORED`, this request will behave as a sponsored request and `paymasterAndData` field will be populated by the paymaster service.

 #### 2. Mode is **ERC20**: